Serving Boulder County Since 1949

 • Does NOT replace sunscreen or other sun protection

-Polypodium Leucotomos (Fern Extract / Fernblock®).
-What Is It?
+Polypodium Leucotomos (Fern Extract / Fernblock®)

 Polypodium leucotomos is an extract from a tropical fern native to Central and South America.
 It contains powerful antioxidants that help protect the skin from UV-induced damage.